 Please note the wide swing from Max to Min, and all factors should be considered before making recommendations without a deep nitrate sample.
+It is both common and recommended that when the sample depth reaches less than 48", an extrapolation should be made to determine the potentially available deep nitrate up to that total 48" depth.

-SMBSC Management Zone Maps and Mapping Program
+SMBSC Organic Matter Zone Maps